 - Involve key personnel in the trial to ensure a complete evaluation.

 Once you have selected the solution that matches your requirements, the next step is to find out whether the vendor provides adequate support and training resources.
-Please note it is a very important aspect that you must consider because most ERP solutions are rather complex and require a lot of time and effort to be introduced into working environments.
+Please note it is a very important aspect that you must consider because most ERP solutions are rather complex.
+They require a lot of time and effort to be introduced into working environments.
 Your staff needs to be trained in the use of new software.

 To engage your employees in ERP training, consider the use of a new system as a changing process that requires continuous audit and control.
 Make a milestone schedule to track and measure your ERP project on a regular basis.
 Be sure every user knows how to operate the system (you can check the user’s training status).
 Hold regular meetings with your staff to explain to them how the system manages the core activities.
 Focus each user on his/her own contribution to the company’s success.